Car Accident FAQ

 Should I Give a Recorded Statement?

 You should never give a recorded statement without an attorney being present, if you give one at all.
 Recorded statements are evidence that can and usually are used at trial.
 So, any inaccuracies in your statement could be used against you.
-Since you are under no legal obligation to give a recorded statement, you car accident attorney will normally advise against it.
+Since you are under no legal obligation to give a recorded statement, your car accident attorney in Doraville will normally advise against it.

 If I was a Victim of a Hit and Run Accident, Can I Still File Claim?